Skip to main content

 Sponsor: Blue Cross Blue Shield of Michigan Foundation

-Customized technical assistance for hospitals in Oklahoma in the areas of evaluation, healthcare improvement, data, and reporting.
+Customized technical assistance for rural hospitals in Oklahoma in the areas of evaluation, healthcare improvement, data, and reporting.

 Geographic coverage: Oklahoma